-Average pay: According to the U.S. Bureau of Labor, the average salary for an RN is $70,000 per year, with nurses who have training in a specialized field, or who are nurse practitioners, often making closer to $90,000 per year.
-A nurse practitioner will make closer to $100,000 per year and all nurse salaries are dependent upon the nursing needs in their area.
+Average pay: According to the U.S. Bureau of Labor, the average salary for an RN is $73,300 per year, with nurses who have training in a specialized field, or who are nurse practitioners, often making closer to $115,800 per year.
+Additionally, all nurse salaries are dependent upon the nursing needs in their area.

 Experience and/or schooling required: While a formal degree is not required to become a doula, most families will want their doula to have undergone specific training and to have received certification.
 Organizations like DONA International provide widely-accepted professional training for all types of doulas.

 Average pay: The average pay for a doula depends on the type of services provided and on location.
-Birth doulas charge anywhere from $1,000 to $2,000 per birth (depending on location) and will charge for postpartum care by the hour and range from $25-50, depending on location.
+Birth doulas charge anywhere from $600 to $2,000 per birth (depending on location).
+Postpartum doula services are generally charged by the hour and range from $25-50, depending on location.

 An obstetrician is a physician who cares for pregnant women and delivers babies.